 - Low iron levels or low blood count

 A sigmoidoscopy is one type of test used to screen for colorectal cancer.
 Health experts recommend both men and women follow a colorectal cancer screening schedule starting at age 50.
 Talk with your healthcare provider about a screening schedule that is best for you.
-Many options are available to screen for colon cancer.
+Many choices are available to screen for colon cancer.

 Your healthcare provider may have other reasons to recommend a sigmoidoscopy.
 If a sigmoidoscopy shows polyps, then a colonoscopy may be recommended as the next step to see the remainder of the colon.

 What are the risks of a sigmoidoscopy?